scrabbletank/farhome-rules/rulesdoc.md

 You begin with hide armor and 3 weapons you are proficient with.

 #### Street Urchin
 You gain 1 proficiency in sleight of hand, stealth and lockpicking and have expertise in those skills.
 Your naturally hard to pin down.
-When taking the move or sprint action you may spend an extra 2 AP to prevent opportunity attacks from the movement.
+When taking the move or sprint action you may spend double its AP cost to prevent opportunity attacks from the movement.
 You start with a simple weapon of your choice.

 #### Village Healer
 You have studied the traditional methods of healing.
 You start with an apothecary set and any 3 plants from the apothecary set's _wilderness survival rewards_ table.
 You have 2 proficiency with the apothecary set and 1 proficiency with nature, medicine, and survival.
 When making an apothecary roll your experience lets you reroll 1 die in the roll.
 You have a codex with two cantrips.